-Peaches, nectarines and apricots: Most trees may not have fruit due to cold weather over winter.
-Fruit buds on peaches and nectarines are most often killed if the temperature reaches -10 degrees in the winter.
-The tree is fine but there will not be fruit any year with temperatures this low.
-Some apricots can also lose fruit buds at -10 degrees.
-These fruits are also very susceptible to late frosts.
+Peaches, nectarines and apricots: Trees may or may not not have fruit.
+Some apricots can lose fruit to late frosts.
 As trees go from bud swell to full bloom, they become much more sensitive to frost damage.
 Temperatures at 28 degrees and lower will harm buds that are in full bloom.
 If there will not be any fruit, there isn't any need for being on a spray schedule.
 If there is fruit, use a product that contains captan or myclobutanil (Immunox, Fertilome F-Stop Lawn and Garden Spray) from now until about two weeks before harvest.
 Spray about every 10 days.
 If a specific problem develops such as borers, peach leaf curl or gummosis, see our listing of common problems at http://hnr.k-state.edu/extension/info-center/plant-pest-problems.html.
 Look under "Peach" for possible problems and what to do about them.